-Benchmark administrators, contributors and users are supervised by the Benchmark Supervision team, a specialist team within FCA’s Wholesale Supervision Division.
-The purpose of the information below is to inform benchmark administrators, contributors and users how to contact us.
+Benchmark administrators and supervised contributors are supervised by the Benchmark Supervision team, a specialist team within FCA’s Wholesale Supervision Division.

 Approach to Supervision